Policy parameters set on the policy client

 quote_symbol := data.data.quote_symbol

-Writing Policy Data Contracts
+Writing Policy Data Oracles

-Policy data contracts are used to data from offchain sources.
+Data oracles are used to data from offchain sources.
 The source code can be written in Python, Javascript or Rust as long as its compiled into Web Assembly (WASM).
 See below for guides on how to write and integrate this data.

 Reference